 With strong investment fundamentals such as major employers, strong transport links, structural undersupply, world-renowned educational institutions, plenty of global tourists and major government investment, it’s clear Manchester has the essential aspects that investors look for.
 Combining these factors with moderate entry-level and potentially high yielding properties has caused a significant demand for Manchester stock from all around the world.

 Recent Performance Data

 Experts within the investment industry are naming Manchester as the number 1 UK residential investment location based on numerous factors.
-JLL mentioned in their Northern England Residential Forecast for 2018 that Manchester city centre 2 bed properties increased on average from £230,000 to £250,000 in 2017 and pricing of new build property has risen from an average of £250 psf to £330 psf over the past 3 years.
+JLL mentioned in their Northern England Residential Forecast for 2018 that Manchester city centre 2-bed properties increased on average from £230,000 to £250,000 in 2017 and pricing of new build property has risen from an average of £250 psf to £330 psf over the past 3 years.
 It’s clear from basic online research that the data backs up the reputation Manchester has now gained.

 JLL predict that property values in Manchester will increase by 22.8% in 2022, equally as important, rental prices are also meant to increase by 17.6%.
-This genuinely does represent a strong opportunity for investors purchasing quality city centre stock in the current market, despite the negative headlines Brexit has caused.
+This genuinely does represent a strong opportunity for investors to purchase quality city centre stock in the current market, despite the negative headlines Brexit has caused.